architecture/network

 NetworkArchitectureDescriptor

-Stable architecture descriptor for UI/telemetry consumers.
+Stable architecture descriptor for UI and telemetry consumers.

 Hidden-layer sizes are ordered from input-side to output-side.
+Visualizers and loggers can rely on this snapshot without re-traversing the live graph.

 NetworkArchitectureSource